mominbd532/m-banking-app/README.md

 npm run dev

-6. Edit the .env file for database connection.
+6.Copy .env.example filr to .env and Edit the .env file for database connection.

 DB_DATABASE=your_database_name